 - Mediation maintains the right of each party to be an equal participant in the decision-making process.

 - Mediation tends to result in a wise and enduring settlement.

 - Successful mediation is usually less expensive than most other methods of dispute resolution.

 The Med-Arb process uses mediation to resolve disputes, followed by arbitration if mediation is not successful.
 Even when mediation fails to result in a settlement, this process has merit since mediation helps clarify the issues and each side’s perspectives prior to arbitration.
-This hybrid or integrated dispute resolution process which can be conducted by one specially trained dispute resolution practitioner [i.e. mediation experience with professional status as an arbitrator under Ontario’s Family Statute Law Amendment Act, 2006].
-The two-part concept is designed to enhance creative and self-determined outcomes with the mediator as a neutral facilitator at the first instance.
-Unable to accommodate a comprehensive agreement, the dispute resolution process turns to arbitration with the third-party as the final decision maker.
+This hybrid or integrated dispute resolution process can be conducted by one specially trained dispute resolution practitioner [i.e. mediation experience with professional status as an arbitrator under Ontario’s Family Statute Law Amendment Act, 2006].
+The two-part concept is designed to enhance creative and self-determined outcomes with the mediator as a neutral facilitator in the first instance.
+Unable to accommodate a comprehensive agreement, the dispute resolution process turns to arbitration with the third party as the final decision-maker.
 This second phase is designed to ensure a comprehensive resolution of all present issues.

-As an alternate to the usual procedure there is the “boardroom procedure”.
+As an alternative to the usual procedure, there is the “boardroom procedure”.
 Boardroom arbitrations have been likened to job site meetings in the construction industry and have an informality which some parties prefer.

 Boardroom procedure would permit the arbitrator to hear all evidence related to any one issue at the same time.
 This ensures immediacy and an informal but concentrated approach to the critical assessment of relevant information.